KNOW BEFORE YOU GO

 Notify your bank of your travel plans to avoid issues.

-Vietnam is cash-based, but ATMs are widely available; check for international fees.
+Vietnam is mostly cash-based, but ATMs are widely available; International fees may incur

 Visas